drBenway/pixi-vn-wiki/start/make-visual-novel.md

 This tutorial will guide you through the process of creating your first Visual Novel.

-**What is a Visual Novel?** A visual novel is a type of video game that is similar to an interactive story.
-It is a game that is mostly text-based and has a lot of dialogue.
-Visual novels are popular in Japan and are often used to tell stories that are too complex for a traditional video game.
+**What is a Visual Novel?** A visual novel (VN) is a form of digital interactive fiction.
+Visual novels are often associated with the medium of video games, but are not always labeled as such themselves.
+They combine a textual narrative with static or animated illustrations and a varying degree of interactivity.
+The format is more rarely referred to as novel game, a retranscription of the wasei-eigo term noberu gēmu (ノベルゲーム), which is more often used in Japanese.

 For testing purposes we will recreate the visual novel [Breakdown](https://joshpowlison.itch.io/breakdown) with Pixi’VN in this guide.
 Breakdown is a short story that has all the features that a visual novel should have.
 Josh Powlison, the creator of Breakdown, has given us permission to use his narration for educational purposes❤️.